Dud3core-webdev/ngx-fluent-design-ui/projects/ngx-fluent-design/README.md

 An open-source, Angular implementation of Microsoft's Fluent Design system.
 Based off designs found in the official [Figma File](https://aka.ms/FluentToolkits/Web/Figma)

 ###Version support:
-- Angular 11
+- Angular 11 (bug fixes only)
 - Angular 12
-- Angular 13 (currently testing, please use with ng-13 at your own risk)
+- Angular 13

-##Patch Notes: v12.0.3
+## Patch Notes: 12.1.0
-- Proper V12 build
+- Breaking change with styles.
+We have a Tool on docs that will convert your hex palette to RGB values.

 ## Getting started:

 `yarn add ngx-fluent-design`\